dssg/mlforpublicpolicylab/techsessions/session1.md

 - You'll need to connect via an SSH tunnel, so when you set up your database connection, look for the SSH tab and set up the tunnel to `server.mlpolicylab.dssg.io` with your Andrew ID and private key file (choosing "public key" as the authentication method)
 - If you installed it, be sure to choose SSHJ as the method under advanced
 - Then you can test your SSH tunnel by clicking the button below (you might need to make your window larger to see it)
 - Once your tunnel is working, under the general tab you can set up your database connection using `database.mlpolicylab.dssg.io` for the server, your Andrew ID, and the password from your `.pgpass` file on the server (everything after the last colon).
-The database name should be your group database (for now, `group_students_database` but you'll need to change to your group database once that's assigned)
+The database name should be your group database (for now, `group_students` but you'll need to change to your group database once that's assigned)
 - Click the button to test the full connection and if that works finish setting up the database
 - Once done, in the left pane you'll be able to browse the database structure and in the right pane run SQL queries (you may need to create a new SQL editor)